Ninja-Squad/data-discovery/README.md

     ./scripts/createIndexAndAliases.sh

-This script is a wrapper for the `./scripts/createIndexAndAliases4CI.sh` which handle some parameters to create indices, aliases and so on, on a another (possible remote) Elasticsearch for fitting to a specific environment:
+This script is a wrapper for the `./scripts/createIndexAndAliases4CI.sh` which handle some parameters to create indices, aliases and so on, on another (possible remote) Elasticsearch for fitting to a specific environment:

     ./scripts/createIndexAndAliases4CI.sh -host localhost -app rare -env dev